 When looking at taps for our renovated bathroom, I really liked the look of the chrome taps such as the Nicolazzi Provincial taps from Reece Plumbing.
 But I needed 2, and at $895 each, it was more than I was willing to spend.

 Searching online, I found something similar at only $55 each.
 Bargain....made in China!
 So I ordered these.
+Although they were not Australian Standard, my handyman was willing to install them.
 Even when they were first installed, they felt a bit flimsy, not robust.
-They did the job for 5 years.
-That's when I noticed a puddle on the floor and suddenly realised there was a...
+They did the job for 5 years....